KoradeTushar/KoradeTushar/README.md

-### Hi there 👋
+### Hola, I'm Tushar korade👋

 - 🔭 I’m currently working on Sugar Factory Website
-- 🌱 I’m currently learning Collection Framework
+- 🌱 I’m currently learning to diploy the website
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Core Java & OOPS
-- 📫 How to reach me: ...
+- 📫 How to reach me: Instagram - @_itz_tushya_tk_
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/His
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: